inex/ixp-manager-docs-md/docs/install/next-steps.md

 For documentation on [adding and managing customers, see here](https://docs.ixpmanager.org/usage/customers/).
 And for details on [provisioning interfaces for your customers, see here](https://docs.ixpmanager.org/usage/interfaces/).

 **Now, a very important next step:** let us know you are using IXP Manager so we can add you [to the map](https://www.ixpmanager.org/users).
-Just send your IXP's: full name, short name, city / region / country, GPS co-ordinates and website URL to us at `operations <at> inex.ie`.
+Just send your IXP's: full name, short name, city / region / country, GPS coordinates and website URL to us at `operations <at> inex.ie`.
 Also include your Twitter and/or Facebook handle and we'll give you a shout out.

 ## Feature Checklist